Teaching and Learning Timeline; capturing one school’s journey

 Quizzing is designed to help develop the skills needed to be an effective learner.
 It is an effective revision strategy; it instructs students how to chunk, memorize and recall key elements of learning.
 This method is extremely useful especially as the new GCSE specifications require an even stronger command of subject-knowledge.
 Quizzing means that students can revise and master information at home.
 By ensuring that information is memorized over a longer period of time, rather than in an intense revision session just before an exam, students are developing your ability to retain and effectively recall the knowledge you need to pass exams.
 Cramming is not an effective tool and it can lead to increased anxiety.
 Quizzing will hugely reduce the pressure of exams as learning is spread over the years.
 This method of revision is commonly used by university students as it has proven to be the most beneficial.

-The academy welcomes two new staff to the English teaching team; Miss Watton and Miss Hammond.
+The Academy welcomes two new staff to the English teaching team; Miss Watton and Miss Hammond.
 Both members of staff are strong additions to the team.
 Miss Elliott is now Leader of Maths after Mr Seager adopted a part time role in order to focus more time on Just Maths https://online.justmaths.co.uk/

 Miss Bartlett begins a new role within the English team as a higher level teaching assistant with some additional support from Mrs Hands (Librarian).
 This extra support has helped to map out essential interventions within this core subject.